block-open-source/goose/src/goose/synopsis/developer.md

 ```

-If you need to manipulate files, use either the write_file tool or the patch tool.
+If you need to edit files, use either the write_file tool or the patch tool.
 Make sure to read existing content before attempting to edit.

 The write file tool will do a full overwrite of the existing file, while the patch tool